 From that initial assessment, I’ve ping-ponged between multiple mental health teams throughout the years.
 Perhaps understandably, the teams would triage my various ailments and tackle them in accordance to greatest threat to life.
 The low weight, depressive thought patterns and self harm I was displaying would be a regular topic of discussion.
 Somewhere along the way, my relationship with my diabetes fell by the wayside.
 Bearing in mind that this all took place a few years back, while studies in diabulimia were in their infancy, perhaps the specialists I encountered in my times can be forgiven for not treating my diabetic management adequately.
 The condition was as much a mystery to the counsellor as it was to the patient.”

 “It would appear that, slowly but surely, more research is being undertaken to better understand ‘diabulimia’ and the effect it can have.
 When I was first diagnosed with an eating disorder, my diabetes was viewed more as an additional entry in my health log, rather than potentially the foundation from which the roots of my mental health flourished.
 Whilst still in its relative infancy, it would appear that more research models are moving away from the simplistic notion that eating disorders only affect women, so more men are being involved with the process.
 The lack of male representation when I was severely unwell furthered my feelings of isolation and otherness.”

-If you or someone you care about has type 1 diabetes and are struggling with an eating disorder.
+If you or someone you care about has type 1 diabetes and are struggling with an eating disorder you can find more information and links to resources on our Type 1 diabetes and eating disorders page.
 You are not alone.
-Please visit the links below for information and support.
+Also, you can visit the links below for information and support: